Motherwell F.C.: 2010–present

 Motherwell were granted associate membership of the European Club Association in June 2013, becoming the fifth Scottish club to join the Association.
 The club were invited to join after consistent qualification for European competition between 2008 and 2013.
-In season 2013–14 Motherwell were knocked out of the Europa League by Russian side Kuban Krasnodar 3–0 on aggregate in the third qualifying round.
-On 22 January 2014 Motherwell won their 40th Lanarkshire cup beating Hamilton Academical 1–0 thanks to a 54th-minute goal by 19-year-old youngster Jack Leitch.
+In the 2013–14 season, Motherwell were knocked out of the Europa League by Russian side Kuban Krasnodar 3–0 on aggregate in the third qualifying round.
+On 22 January 2014, Motherwell won their 40th Lanarkshire cup beating Hamilton Academical 1–0, thanks to a 54th-minute goal by 19-year-old youngster Jack Leitch.
 On the final day of the 2013–14 Scottish Premiership, Motherwell won 1–0 at Aberdeen with a dramatic 93rd-minute winner, leapfrogging Aberdeen in the process to seal a second successive runners-up spot in the league.
 Despite conceding the most goals (60) out of the top six teams, European football was delivered for the sixth time in seven seasons, with a record points total (70).
 It was a season that also saw a first ever competitive defeat to Lanarkshire neighbours Albion Rovers, sitting third bottom of Scottish League Two at the time, 1–0 in the Scottish Cup.

 Despite three successful consecutive league campaigns, Motherwell made a poor start to the 2014–15 Scottish Premiership, which ultimately led to the resignation of manager Stuart McCall on 2 November 2014.
 Despite the appointment of Ian Baraclough in December 2014, Motherwell were eventually consigned to a Scottish Premiership relegation play-off spot after a defeat at St Mirren in the penultimate league match of the 2014–15 season.

 In the 2014–15 relegation play-off finals, Motherwell faced Rangers.
-The first leg, at Rangers' home ground, Ibrox Stadium, saw Motherwell run out as winners with a score of 1–3.
+The first leg, at Rangers' home ground, Ibrox, saw Motherwell run out as winners with a score of 1–3.
 In the second leg, Motherwell celebrated staying in the top division by winning, 3–0.
 On 23 September 2015, Motherwell parted ways with manager Ian Baraclough.
 Mark McGhee returned in October 2015 before being sacked in March 2017 after a poor run of results.

 On 28 October 2016, Motherwell became a fan-owned club when supporters club Well Society's £1 deal with Les Hutchison was concluded.
 On 13 October 2017, Manager Stephen Robinson extended his contract until May 2020.
 On 31 December 2020, Robinson resigned as manager, with Keith Lasley taking interim charge.
+In June 2025 Jens Berthel Askou was appointed manager.